 The paper is organised as follows.
-The literature on female directors and earnings management, and the key questions are set in section 2, whereas Section 3 discusses the empirical methods.
-Section 4 presents the empirical results and Section 5 concludes.
+The literature on female directors and earnings management, and the key questions, are set out in section 2, while section 3 discusses the empirical research methods used.
+Section 4 presents the results and section 5 concludes.